 Russell and I spent most of the time in our 13-minute interview discussing this.
 If you’ve ever seen one of his films, then you know he shows a true love for his characters.
 No matter how moronic they act or how much they do wrong, David O. Russell still strives for nothing but empathy and love.
-This is even more understandable when you talk to the acclaimed filmmaker, who was quite friendly and talked very passionately about his process.
-He took time in his responses, and gave what felt like honest answers.

 Going from a war heist film to an existential comedy to a sports drama is a pretty eclectic mix.
 Are you always searching for diversity with your films?